Skip to main content

 Hiccups

-The most common side effect for new users.
-Nicotine stimulates the vagus nerve, which can trigger hiccups — especially at higher strengths or if you haven't used nicotine before.
-This almost always resolves within the first week of regular use.
-Tip: start with a lower strength (3–4 mg) and work up.
+One of the most common side effects for new users.
+Nicotine can trigger hiccups (FDA (2018)) — especially at higher strengths or if you haven't used nicotine before.
+This often eases as users lower strength or get used to the format.
+Tip: start with a lower strength (3–4 mg) and work up only if needed.

 Nausea

-Mild nausea is common if the nicotine strength is too high for your tolerance, if you use a pouch on an empty stomach, or if you swallow too much of the pouch liquid.
-The fix is straightforward: drop to a lower strength and don't use right before eating.
-If nausea persists beyond the first few uses, the strength is too high.
+Mild nausea is common if the nicotine strength is too high for your tolerance.
+It can also happen if you use a pouch on an empty stomach or if you are simply more nicotine-sensitive than you expected.
+The practical fix is straightforward: drop to a lower strength, space sessions farther apart, and avoid treating a “stronger” pouch as automatically better.

 Gum irritation